nayanzrathod/Phone-Sales-Analysis-Power-BI-Report/README.md

 This project presents an interactive Power BI Report analyzing mobile phone sales data.
 The goal is to visualize sales performance, identify trends, and provide insights for data-driven decision-making.

-The dashboard is built using the provided dataset `Phone Sales.xlsx` and is available in the `.pbix` format (`Phone Sales Analysis.pbix`).
+The report is built using the provided dataset `Phone Sales.xlsx` and is available in the `.pbix` format (`Phone Sales Analysis.pbix`).
 It showcases data modeling, visual design, and interactive analytics capabilities.

 ---